 The road spans the entire park, connecting Estes Park and Grand Lake.
 As visitors wind their way through beautiful mountain scenery, which includes lush forests and alpine tundra, they will cross the Continental Divide at Millner Pass before reaching the road’s highest point; near Fall River Pass.
 Travelers will typically encounter various forms of wildlife such as elk, pikas, marmots, bighorn sheep, and the ptarmigan.

 Take the entire day and stop off at one of the many overlooks and hiking trails along the way.
 Weather permitting, the road opens Memorial Day weekend and closes in October.
-Be sure to check Rocky Mountain National Park’s website for updated road openings and closings.
+Be sure to check the National Park Service’s website for updated road openings and closings.

 Total distance: 48 miles